Generalized fractal dimensions of invariant measures of full-shift systems over uncountable alphabets: generic behavior

 \begin{propo} Let $q>1$.
 Then,

 where $n_0=n_0(\ve)$ is given by Lemma \ref{inc00}. \end{propo}

-In what follows, $X$ is a perfect and compact metric space.
+In what follows, $X$ is a compact and perfect metric space.
 The fact that $X$ has no isolated points is required for the following result, which is a generalization of Lemma 6 in~\cite{Sigmund1971} (see also~\cite{AS}).